xing/xing-api-samples/php/README.markdown

 or change some configurations, you can use `vagrant ssh` to establish a SSH connection.

-Use `vagrant halt` to stop the virtual machin.
+Use `vagrant halt` to stop the virtual machine.

 ### Manual setup